 - Essential, community-based services

-This stability often allows banks to view funeral home cash flow as more resilient and dependable than that of many other small businesses.
+This long term stability often allows lenders to view funeral home cash flow as more predictable and lower risk than many other small business industries.

 What Banks Still Scrutinize Closely